Here are some of my favorite shops, retailers,

 They are vendors at many of the spinners/weavers conferences in Washington, too.
 Their yarns are extraordinary - especially the MILK yarns.
 To die for, or in my case, to dye for.
 They also carry SOY, BANANA and TENCEL yarns.
 Very unusual and very select.
 You'll be in love at first touch.

-Fidalgo Artisan Yarn Company, your source for knitting and weaving yarns in Anacortes fidalgoyarns.com
+Fidalgo Artisan Yarn Company, your source for knitting and weaving yarns in Anacortes, WA fidalgoyarns.com

 Eugene Textile Center , supplier for all weaving tools and toys eugenetextilecenter.com

 HANDWEAVING.NET ~AMAZING!!! for the greatest selection of weaving drafts ever compiled in one place!